ctrueden/ctrueden.github.io/_pages/deus/Monday13.md

 *Some of their more valuable stuff was sold on the black market in Arcadia.
 If the characters are clever enough, they may be able to retrieve it, and even trace it back to Cain/Scorpio's hiding place.

-!!Sartus Morningdew
+## Sartus Morningdew

 During the night of the 18th, Sartus contacts Brice with what little is left of his strength, and tells him about Cassenti's condition.
 He explains that Brice's power is like that of the wraiths, and that in the past they have been able to transport people successfully through the digital realm, as long as a wraith acts as a guardian.

-!!Jasmine
+## Jasmine

 After Sartus contacts Brice, Jasmine contacts him while the party is in transit.
 In tears, she asks how to find him.
 If he tells her, she shows up.
 Maybe he even transports her back to Arcadia, in which case she sees the tapestry then.
-See ((Talk20060305)) for details.
+See [Talk20060305](Talk20060305) for details.

 Jasmine's prophecy: &quot;Thrice doth That Which Is Written become known, and with each revelation, failure.&quot;

-!!The Syndicate suicide
+## The Syndicate suicide

 Emilio Falconi wants to meet with Vittorio in a crowded place -- a restaurant (but not the family's restaurant in New York).
 But before Emilio can tell Vittorio about the mass suicide planned for the night of July 22nd, he dies, from poison.
 It causes a stir in the restaurant.

 Though Vittorio won't be able to stop the mass suicide order, he might be able to save his family, particularly his mother, who his father plans to murder.

-!!The Brotherhood
+## The Brotherhood

 Does Cain's association with Scorpio give the party another foothold into the Brotherhood?
 Perhaps they approach it from the &quot;top down,&quot; due to Divin's dialogue with Erik Lensherr.
 Maybe Lensherr is slightly impatient and wants to meet with Meechum (now Unity) in person to make the argument face-to-face?